kairen/client-go-examples/k8s/device-plugin/README.md

 # Custom Device Plugins
-This examples demonstrates how to write a device plugins.
+This directory has many examples of how to write device plugins.